thierrymoudiki/thierrymoudiki.github.io/_posts/2020-01-31-nnetsauce-R-1.md

 library(nnetsauce)
 ```

 Having installed and loaded `nnetsauce`, we can now showcase a simple classification example based on `iris` dataset (flowers classification) and `Ridge2Classifier` model.
-With the `iris` dataset, we'd like to classify flowers as setosa, versicolor or virginica based sepal lengths, sepal widths, petal lengths and petal widths.
+With the `iris` dataset, we'd like to classify flowers as setosa, versicolor or virginica species, based on the following characteristics: sepal lengths, sepal widths, petal lengths and petal widths.

 ## Example